Exotic to standard bottomonium transitions: Ratios

 since in this case the factors $\omega_P$ and $Z_B$ cancel out.

 Next we consider ratios of the NLO transitions in Eqs.~\eqref{s3:e1}-\eqref{s3:e8}.
 Any ratio of these transition widths is independent of the value of $Z_B$.
-Furthermore, the uncertainty due the truncation of the $\beta$ function in Eq.~\eqref{Ap:om:e13} also cancels out and the only remaining uncertainty of order $\alpha_s(m_c)/(4\pi)$ comes from neglecting the anomalous dimension $\gamma_i$.
-As we have seen for the LO transitions, the ratios of transitions with the same initial and final heavy-quark states are independent of the heavy quark matrix elements and therefore the uncertainties related to the multipole expansion are not present
+Furthermore, the uncertainty due to the truncation of the $\beta$ function in Eq.~\eqref{Ap:om:e13} also cancels out and the only remaining uncertainty of order $\alpha_s(m_c)/(4\pi)$ comes from neglecting the anomalous dimension $\gamma_i$.
+As we have seen for the LO transitions, the ratios of transitions with the same initial and final heavy-quark states are independent of the heavy-quark matrix elements and therefore the uncertainties related to the multipole expansion are not present.
+We obtain:

-The values of the ratios in Eq.~\eqref{s4a:e3}-\eqref{s4a:e4} depend mainly on the dispersive representation of the form factors and therefore can be considered a test of it.
+The values of the ratios in Eqs.~\eqref{s4a:e3} and \eqref{s4a:e4} depend mainly on the dispersive representation of the form factors and therefore can be considered a test of it.
 However, this is dependent on the factorization of the gluonic matrix elements in an analogous manner to our discussion for the ratios of the LO transitions in Eqs.~\eqref{s4a:e1}-\eqref{s4a:e2}.
 One can consider $26$ additional ratios among the widths in Eqs.~\eqref{s3:e1}-\eqref{s3:e8} with similar cancellation of uncertainties.
-We are going to focus on the ones with the same final state and different initial one, since those are most interesting in order to learn about the nature of $\Upsilon(10753)$ and $\Upsilon(11020)$.
+We are going to focus on the ones with the same initial state and different final one, since those are most interesting in order to learn about the nature of $\Upsilon(10753)$ and $\Upsilon(11020)$.
 These ratios are as follows

 The uncertainty related to the value of $\kappa$ is reduced in the ratios in Eqs.~\eqref{s4a:e6} and \eqref{s4a:e7} but enhanced in the ratios in Eqs.~\eqref{s4a:e4} and \eqref{s4a:e8}.
-This behavior can be traced to the similarity and difference, respectively, of the normalized spectrums in Figs.~\ref{lshpp} and \ref{lshkk}.
+This behavior can be traced to the similarity and difference, respectively, of the normalized spectra in Figs.~\ref{lshpp} and \ref{lshkk}.

 Finally, one could consider the ratios of LO and NLO transition widths.
-These are independent of the value $Z_B$, however one needs to add the uncertainties of the two gluonic operators matrix elements and the multipole expansion uncertainties of the heavy quark matrix elements, which together make the relative uncertainty of this ratios larger than the ones of the transition widths themselves.
+These are independent of the value $Z_B$, however one needs to add the uncertainties of the two gluonic operator matrix elements and the multipole expansion uncertainties of the heavy-quark matrix elements, which together make the relative uncertainty of these ratios larger than the ones of the transition widths themselves.